PRECIOUS-Gold up after U.S. data, faces longest weekly losing run since 1999

 “There’s not a lot of natural reasons for investors to buy gold at the moment.
 The dollar is getting stronger and there’s no real sign of inflation on the horizon with weaker oil prices and other commodities,” Spooner said.

-Silver prices rose 1.8 percent to trade at $14.85 an ounce, its sharpest single-session gain since May 13, as physical demand has boosted the market up from low prices, Tesfaye said.
+Gold buyers in Asia were in no hurry, anticipating the market to weaken further, with premiums in India and Hong Kong picking up only modestly this week.

-Spot platinum was up 0.9 percent at $959 an ounce, while palladium rose 0.5 percent to $597.97.
-(Additional reporting by Manolo Serapio Jr in Manila; Editing by William Hardy, Susan Thomas and Jonathan Oatis)
+Spot platinum was up 0.4 percent at $954.24 an ounce, while palladium rose 1.1 percent to $601.50 and silver gained 2.2 percent to $14.89 an ounce.
+(Additional reporting by Manolo Serapio Jr in Manila; Editing by William Hardy and Susan Thomas)